germainlefebvre4/kuve/.github/instructions/main.instructions.md

 - README.md file in the root of the repository
 - Documentation directory: docs/
 - Do not write documentation in root directory except README.md

+## Rules

+- Do not use emojis in the documentation